icarus-sim/icarus-sim.github.io/index.md

 folder for plot examples.

-By executing the steps illustrated above it is possible to run simulations using the topologies, cache policies, strategies and result collectors readily available on Icarus.
+By executing the steps illustrated above it is possible to run simulations using the topologies, cache eviction policies, strategies and result collectors readily available on Icarus.
 Icarus makes it easy to implement new models to use in simulations.

 To implement new models, please refer to the description of the simulator